 Nature of Cases No of Outstanding Cases Amount involved (In Lakhs)

 Criminal Complaints

 Statutory/ Regulatory Authorities

+Taxation Liability 2 4.65

 [#] The matter of Rs.
 1425 Lakh filed against both, the promoters and the Company as well.
 The matter is pending with DRT.
 OTS has been entered into on January 29, 2022 for this amount of Rs.
 1425 Lakhs, out of which Rs.
-1025 Lakhs have been paid and the balance shall be paid by September 30, 2022.
+1025 Lakhs have been paid and the balance is payable.